Introduction to workers compensation

 Entitlements after 1 July 2014

 The following paragraphs are applicable to workers entitled to weekly payments as a result of an injury after 1 July 2014 and are payable after that date.
-Similar rates will also be paid to workers who are entitled after 4 April 2010 to weekly payments for injuries By authority of, or in accordance with, or as directed by, some court order or legislation. the 1985 Act.
+Similar rates will also be paid to workers who are entitled after 4 April 2010 to weekly payments for injuries pursuant to the 1985 Act.